This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 From the wonderful woodland delights of the Isabella Plantation to the riverside views and historic lane ways along the High Street, there are so many things to do in Richmond, London.

 Easily accessible from central London and Heathrow Airport, Richmond is one of our favourite waterside spots in West London.
-Better still, there are numerous pubs, bars and riverside restaurants – you can even have a pint at TV’s Ted Lasso pub.
+Better still, there are numerous restaurants, bars and riverside pubs – you can even have a pint at TV’s Ted Lasso pub.
 Cheers!

 1. Richmond Park